chariotsolutions/phonegap-nfc/README.md

 - iOS

-# Tag Technology functions
+# Tag Technology Functions

-The Tag Technology functions provide access to I/O operations on a Tag.
+The tag technology functions provide access to I/O operations on a tag.
 Connect to a tag, send commands with tranceive, close the tag.
 See the [Android TagTechnology](https://developer.android.com/reference/android/nfc/tech/TagTechnology) and implementations like [IsoDep](https://developer.android.com/reference/android/nfc/tech/IsoDep) and [NfcV](https://developer.android.com/reference/android/nfc/tech/NfcV) for more details.
 These new APIs are promise based rather than using callbacks.

 #### ISO-DEP (ISO 14443-4) Example